scottaohara/aria_links/README.md

 </span>
 ```

-### This is a really bad idea
+## This is a really bad idea

-If you need to create links, you should really just use a normal `<a>` element.
-Browsers will handle all the functionality of this script by default, if the appropriate `<a>` element is used.
+If you need to create links, you should really just use the native `<a>` element.
+By default browsers already handle all the functionality of this script, and *more*, if the appropriate `<a>` element is used.

-Additionally, native links have context menus built in, where users can decide themselves to open links in new windows, tabs, copy the link location, save to disk, and many other actions.
-Do you really want to remake these menus and actions with JavaScript?
+For instance, native links have unique context menus (right click on a link to see), where users can choose to open links in new windows, tabs, copy the link location, save to disk, and many other actions.
+Do you really want to remake these menus and actions for each of your false links with more custom components and JavaScript?

 The correct answer is, "no".
 You don't.
 Just use a real `<a>` instead. :)